aswinayyolath/stretch-cluster-testing/testing/performance-testing/performance-testing.md

 The plotted results are shown below:
 ![performance-plot](performance-plot.png)
-The three plots for each color represents the plot for 3 iterations for each configurations.
+Each color in the graph represents the three test iterations for each configuration

 ## Conclusion